J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 #
 **Sterile Hood**<BR>
 This is an adaptation of the BioHack Academy 4 sterile hood.
 It features the same Ikea embedded fan, hepa filter, and pre-filter; but a novel hood. this hood needs to be placed on a sterile surface and keeps a clear acrylic sheet between your hands and your head.
 No more breathing on your tiny invisible friends!
 I printed custom hepa filter holders and also added two extra feet on the Ikea part for stability.
+#
+**Stirrer**<BR>
+Building the stirrer was a bit of a challenge.
+I blew the led, and the heating pad seemed not to operate at all!
+Raza had the same issues and [slved them too](ttps://github.com/R4za/BiohackAcademy2017#24-02-2017---debugging-the-magnetic-stirrer
 <BR><BR><a href="#top">*top of page*</a>
 #
 # Slime mold arena<a id="sma"></a><BR>